$90.00 (includes your own OSNS type manual stacked with rare lettering specimens to keep, and tombow pen)

 Brush Lettering is an easy style to learn and with some practice you will be surprised at the speed of your progress !

 The traditional tool for Brush lettering and Brush Script is a regular pointed brush and paint.
 BUT first, we recommend that beginners start off using a brush pen.
 Just like trainer wheels, the brush pen is much easier to control.
-To be honest, digital natives who are not used to handling brushes struggle with the challenges of brush and paint, and we want to build your confidence first.
-From our extensive experience having taught this skill to hundreds, first learning how to draw the letters curves and shapes correctly is essential.
-This builds confidence and scaffolds your learning, before dealing with brush and paint, which is another separate challenge within itself.
+To be honest, digital natives who are not used to handling brushes can find the challenges of using a brush and paint daunting, and we want to build your confidence first.
+From our extensive experience having taught this skill to countless successful letterers, first learning how to draw the letters curves and shapes is essential as it builds confidence and scaffolds your learning, before dealing with the additional challenge of brush and paint.

-This class equips you with the essential skills to understand and create typography with flair and meaning.
-It begins by grasping the componentry which is the basic strokes of Brush Script, which will allow you to gradually develop beautiful letterforms based on these strokes.
+You will be equipped with the essential skills to understand and create typography with flair and meaning which begins by grasping the componentry which is the basic strokes of Brush Script, which will allow you to gradually develop beautiful letterforms based on these strokes.
 You will be guided through handy tips and techniques to create the most ideal letters, in terms of weight, shape, space and visual pattern, equipping you to personalize the script to your taste and application.
 You will also enjoy seeing original examples of brush script to familiarize you with the colorful historical origins of this colorful technique (known as the Golden Age of Lettering), to give you a context of “why” you are using it.